helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ### Unprotected Download Test

 From Kali Linux, we host executable files (`putty.exe`) and document archives over HTTP.
-Opening `http://192.168.200.24/` from the browser shows the directory listing.
+Opening `http://192.168.200.24/` from the browser shows the directory listing and fully downloadable.

 ![x](/static/2026-08-07-palo-security-profiles/26.png)